golang/dep/docs/ensure-mechanics.md

 }
 ```

 The vendoring function is [`gps.WriteDepTree()`](https://godoc.org/github.com/golang/dep/gps#WriteDepTree).
-It takes a handful of arguments, but the key one is a [`Lock`](https://godoc.org/github.com/golang/dep/gps#Lock) - that is, the data held in `Gopkg.lock`.
+While it takes a handful of arguments, the relevant one is a [`gps.Lock`](https://godoc.org/github.com/golang/dep/gps#Lock) - an interface representing an abstracted form of the data held in a `Gopkg.lock`.

-Almost all of dep's behaviors are best understood with respect to this functional model.
-If you want to understand dep's mechanics, keep this model centered in your mind.
+The four state system, and these functional flows through it, are the foundation on which all of dep's behavior is built.
+If you want to understand dep's mechanics, keep this model at the forefront of your mind.

-## Functional optimizations
+### Staying in sync

-It is one of dep's foundational design goals that both of its functions do as little work as possible, and result in as little change for their outputs as possible.
-Consequently, both "functions" peek ahead at the their current result to understand what work, if any, actually needs to be done:
+One of dep's design goals is that both of its "functions" minimize both the work they do, and the change they induce in their respective results.
+(Note: "minimize" is not currently formally defined with respect to a cost function.)
+Consequently, both functions peek ahead at the pre-existing result to understand what work actually needs to be done:

 * The solving function checks the existing `Gopkg.lock` to determine if all of its inputs (project import statements + `Gopkg.toml` rules) are satisfied.
 If they are, the solving function can be bypassed entirely.
 If not, the solving function proceeds, but attempts to change as few of the selections in `Gopkg.lock` as possible.
   * WIP: The current implementation's check relies on a coarse heuristic check that can be wrong in some cases.
 There is a [plan to fix this](https://github.com/golang/dep/issues/1496).
 * The vendoring function hashes each discrete project already in `vendor/` to see if the code present on disk is what `Gopkg.lock` indicates it should be.
 Only projects that deviate from expectations are written out.
   * WIP: the hashing check is generally referred to as "vendor verification," and [is not yet complete](https://github.com/golang/dep/issues/121).
 Without this verification, dep is blind to whether code in `vendor/` is correct or not; as such, dep must defensively re-write all projects to ensure the state of `vendor/` is correct.

-## Sync

-It's easy to think about

-## Imports, and the package tree
+Of course, it's possible that, in peeking ahead, either function might discover that the pre-existing result is already correct - so no work need be done at all.
+Either way, when each function completes, we can be sure that the output, changed or not, is correct with respect to the inputs.
+In other words, the inputs and outputs are "in sync."
+Indeed, being in sync is the "known good state" of dep; `dep ensure` (without flags) guarantees that if it exits 0, all four states in the project are in sync.

-## Flags and behavior variations
+## `dep ensure` flags and behavior variations

-Each of `dep ensure`'s various flags affects the behavior of these functions - or even whether they run at all.
+Each of `dep ensure`'s various flags affects the behavior of the solving and vendoring functions - or even whether they run at all.
+Some flags can also marginally push the project out of sync, temporarily.
+Thinking about these effects in the context of dep's basic model is the fastest path to understanding.

-## `-no-vendor` and `-vendor-only`
+### `-no-vendor` and `-vendor-only`

 These two flags are mutually exclusive, and determine which of `dep ensure`'s two functions are actually performed.
 Passing `-no-vendor` will cause only the solving function to be run, resulting in the creation of a new `Gopkg.lock`;  `-vendor-only` will skip solving and run only the vendoring function, causing `vendor/` to be repopulated from the pre-existing `Gopkg.lock`.